wren-lang/wren/doc/site/modules/core/object.markdown

 types](../values.html) by value, and all other objects are compared by identity&mdash;two objects are equal only if they are the exact same object.

+Note however that these operators are overridden in the `Num` class to ensure `0` and `-0` are treated as being equal in value even though they have different bit representations.
+Object.same(0, -0) still returns `false` because they are different objects.

 ### **is**(class) operator

 Returns `true` if this object's class or one of its superclasses is `class`.